neobourbaki/Library/database/289L2UDR/289L2UDR_a.md

-The *category of topological spaces* consists of topological spaces as the objects, together with continuous maps as the morphisms.
+The *category of topological spaces* consists of topological spaces as the objects, and continuous maps as the morphisms.